 Over the years certain traits were strengthened in these breeds while others were conditioned.
 This could cause some breeds to be overly aggressive, hyperactive, or anxious.
 But, once again, a dog’s environment and upbringing must be considered.

 Even deeper than training, the research we discussed above also showed that genetics play a role in a dog’s behavior.

 For example, German Shepherd DNA had an oxytocin receptor gene called OXTR.
 This gene is associated with dogs’ sociability and higher noise sensitivity.

 The research indicates that even under the best standards, some dogs may still be anxious because of their genetic codes.

 How To Calm an Anxious Dog

 If you have a dog struggling with occasional anxiety, what can you do to help?
-Remember, that environment plays a huge role in your dog’s behavior.
+Remember that environment plays a significant role in your dog’s behavior.

 You may want to contact a professional dog trainer.
 They can help you with counterconditioning or desensitization.